 The DEPP Innovation Labs has built on this to create national innovation labs, which are identifying and supporting local innovators and their solutions to humanitarian challenges.

 The Start Fund uses local decision making to select projects based on contextual knowledge.
 While the Start Fund Bangladesh is working to actively include local organizations as part of the management of the fund.

 The Start Fund Localisation Review (August 2017) suggested ‘Seven Dimensions of Localisation’ which are helping us improve and embed localisation further.
 The DEPP Localisation Action Research (in progress) where several DEPP projects have a wider scope of learning on localisation.

 Start Network has also developed a tiered due diligence framework to enable the network to bring in more local organisations as members.
 Members gain access to varying portfolios of Start Network products and services depending on their tier.
 This enables Start Network to bring in new members across a diverse spectrum of humanitarian actors while appropriately managing our risk.

-A framework for localisation
+A framework for locally led action

 Start Network Hubs